ramk13/robotgame/strategy_guide/robotgame_strategy_guide.md

 Feel free to use the code in this guide in your bots, but please don't copy and paste a whole bot with no changes.
 That isn't learning or improving, it's just copying.
 Attribution would be appreciated if you use significant portions of code.
 I'll say that I learned a lot from many of the open source bots on [mpeterv's github](https://github.com/mpeterv/robotgame-bots) including his bot, [liquid 1.0](https://robotgame.net/robot/7913).

-If you have a local maching you can run python on, I highly suggest you install [rgkit](https://github.com/WhiteHalmos/rgkit) so you can do offline testing without having to paste your code to the server every time.
+If you have a local machine that you can run python on, I highly suggest you install [rgkit](https://github.com/WhiteHalmos/rgkit) so you can do offline testing without having to paste your code to the server every time.
 It'll make improving a lot faster.
-I put together a list of other tools and suggestions for improving soon.
+I'll put together a list of other tools and suggestions for improving soon.

 ##The guides